Velocity of money: Determination

 The determinants and consequent stability of the velocity of money are a subject of controversy across and within schools of economic thought.
 Those favoring a quantity theory of money have tended to believe that, in the absence of inflationary or deflationary expectations, velocity will be technologically determined and stable, and that such expectations will not generally arise without a signal that overall prices have changed or will change.

 This determinant has come under scrutiny in 2020-2021 as the levels of M1 and M2 Money Supply grow at an increasingly volatile rate while Velocity of M1 and M2 flattens to stable new low of a 1.10 ratio.
 While interest rates have remained stable under the Fed Rate, the economy is saving more M1 and M2 rather than consuming, in the expectations that Fed benchmark interest rate increases from all-time lows of 0.50%.
 During this time, inflation has risen to new decade highs without the velocity of money.

 Criticism

 Ludwig von Mises in a 1968 letter to Henry Hazlitt said: "The main deficiency of the velocity of circulation concept is that it does not start from the actions of individuals but looks at the problem from the angle of the whole economic system.
 This concept in itself is a vicious mode of approaching the problem of prices and purchasing power.
 It is assumed that, other things being equal, prices must change in proportion to the changes occurring in the total supply of money available.
 This is not true."

+Trieu (2025) challenges the static nature of the equation of exchange, MV = PY, in monetary analysis and introduces a dynamic version that serves as the basis for exploring (i) the links between force, work, and the velocity of money; (ii) how the velocity of money from Fisher’s static equation is just a special case of the velocity from the new dynamic model; and (iii) the economic effects of an extreme force of money on inflation, output transactions, and economic structure.
+Unlike earlier models, this dynamic approach lets all variables change over time, offering a more realistic way to assess the impact of monetary policy and economic fluctuations.